Chamaemelum nobile: Adverse effects

 Chamomile is likely unsafe for use during pregnancy, and its topical use for skin disorders may cause contact dermatitis.
 Consuming chamomile tea may adversely affect anticoagulant drugs.

 Uses

 Extracts or dried flowers of Chamaemelum nobile are used in hair care and skincare products.
 The plant may be used to flavor foods and in herbal teas, perfumes, and cosmetics.
-It is used in aromatherapy in the belief it is a calming agent to reduce stress and promote sleep.
+It is used in aromatherapy in the assumption that it is a calming agent to reduce stress and promote sleep.
 Chamomile essential oil contains sesquiterpenes, terpene lactones (including the blue compound chamazulene), acetylene derivatives, and polyphenols, which contribute to the fragrance and may be extracted individually.